elkateeb88/appChatGpt/PRESENTATION.md

 2. In the dialog box, type:

     ```
-    "What are the available Nimro plans?"
+    "What are the available Numeroesim plans?"
     ```

 3. Click on the `display_communication_plans` tool.